Kapanion/processing-double-trouble/README.md

 - [ ] Adjust tank's rotation when it pushes against the wall.
 - [ ] One bullet cannot destroy two tanks during the same frame.
 - [ ] A bullet may bounce off from a corner in a weird way (as if its going around the corner).
+- [ ] `PolygonCollider` class doesn't have a proper constructor and proper attributes.

 ## Notes
 - Right now, the tanks cannot be spawned in the same cell.
 It might be better to have that possibility.